zognin/tp/docs/UserGuide.md

 * The format of all time fields is `HHmm`.<br>
   e.g. 1340 is 1.40p.m.

+* The format all period fields is number of months, suffixed by m or in years, suffixed by y.<br>
+  e.g. 1m is 1 month, 2y is 2 years.

 </div>

 ### Adding a client: `add client`